Royal Rumble (2022): Background

-The event was held at The Dome at America's Center in St. Louis, Missouri.
+The 35th annual Royal Rumble event was held at The Dome at America's Center in St. Louis, Missouri.

-The Royal Rumble is an annual gimmick event produced every January by WWE since 1988.
-It is one of the promotion's original four pay-per-views (PPV), along with WrestleMania, SummerSlam, and Survivor Series, originally dubbed the "Big Four", and as of August 2021, it is considered one of the "Big Five", along with Money in the Bank.
-It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
+The Royal Rumble is an annual professional wrestling premium live event (PLE), produced every January by WWE since 1988; that first event was a television special before it became a pay-per-view (PPV) event beginning in 1989 and then also available via livestreaming on the WWE Network since 2015.
+It is one of the promotion's original four PPVs, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four", and as of August 2021, it is considered one of the "Big Five", along with Money in the Bank.
+It is named after and centered on the Royal Rumble match.